flexera-public/policy_engine_training/README.md

 **This is a work in progress.
 Please use the [Issues](https://github.com/flexera-public/policy_engine_training/issues) page both for errors and general feedback.**

+## Prerequisites

+* These lessons focus specifically on *developing* policy templates and assume that you are already familiar with making use of policy templates as an end-user.
+Some basics are covered in the first lesson, but if you're unfamiliar with policy templates more generally, it is recommended that you review the [Policy Engine Documentation](https://docs.flexera.com/flexera/EN/Automation/AboutPolicies.htm) and experiment with using policy templates from the catalog.

+* You will need a basic level of proficiency in JavaScript.
+If you've never used JavaScript, but are already well-versed in another high-level programming language, you should be able to pick it up quickly.
+There are many resources available for learning JavaScript, such as [Team Treehouse](https://teamtreehouse.com/), if you need to get up to speed.

 ## Where to Begin?

 We recommended that you begin by following the steps in the [Initial Setup](https://github.com/flexera-public/policy_engine_training/blob/main/setup/README.md) guide to create a functioning development environment on your local workstation, and then proceed to [Lesson 01](https://github.com/flexera-public/policy_engine_training/blob/main/lessons/01_introduction/README.md).